top of page

 By Will Baumgartner

-At Endless, we believe everyone should have access to powerful tools that enable them to learn and create at a higher level.
-Endless is launching several initiatives that engage groups of learners in the creation of video games, however, early stage learners face challenges confronting the complexity of professional game development tools.
+At Endless Foundation, we believe everyone should have access to powerful tools that enable them to learn and create at a higher level.
+Endless Foundation is launching several initiatives that engage groups of learners in the creation of video games.
+You can learn more about our game development programs here.
+However, early stage learners face challenges confronting the complexity of professional game development tools.
 We are excited to announce our newest project, Block Coding for Godot, as one step to help learners along this journey!

 Godot block coding